API Reference¶

 |---|---|---|---|

-name | str | Server name (shown to clients) | required |
+name | Optional[str] | Server name shown to clients. | None |

-did | str | Server DID for identity disclosure | required |
+did | Optional[str] | Server DID for identity disclosure. | None |

-badge | Optional[str] | Server badge JWS for identity verification | None |
+badge | Optional[str] | Server badge JWS for client verification. | None |

-default_min_trust_level | int | Default minimum trust level for tools | 0 |
+default_min_trust_level | int | Default minimum trust level for tools. | 0 |

-version | str | Server version string | '1.0.0' |
+version | str | Server version string. | '1.0.0' |

-private_key_path | Optional[str] | Path to PEM file containing private key (optional) | None |
+private_key_path | Optional[str] | Path to PEM file containing private key (optional). | None |

-private_key_pem | Optional[Union[str, bytes]] | PEM-encoded private key string/bytes (optional) | None |
+private_key_pem | Optional[Union[str, bytes]] | PEM-encoded private key string/bytes (optional). | None |

-key_id | Optional[str] | Key ID for JWS header (defaults to DID#keys-1) | None |
+key_id | Optional[str] | Key ID for JWS header (defaults to | None |

 create_initialize_response_meta ¶